Matty Taylor (footballer, born 1990): International career

 On 21 May 2014, Taylor scored two goals for England C in a 2–2 draw with Sparta Prague B in a behind closed doors friendly match in which no caps were awarded.
 He scored in a 4–2 defeat to Hungary U19 seven days later.

+Coaching career

+After leaving Salisbury in February 2026, Taylor returned to Oxford United to take up a role as an academy coach.